Why your seedlings aren’t getting enough light

 One convenient thing about artificial lights is that you can set them to turn on and off by themselves using timers.

-But how long to keep light on your seedlings?
+But how long should you keep light on your seedlings?

 Balancing light and electricity costs